Álex Martínez (footballer, born 1990)

-Alejandro "Álex" Martínez Sánchez (born 12 August 1990) is a Spanish professional footballer who plays as a left-back for CD Eldense.
+Alejandro "Álex" Martínez Sánchez (born 12 August 1990) is a Spanish professional footballer who plays as a left-back for Primera Federación club Marbella.

 Club career

 Betis

 Born in Seville, Andalusia, Martínez graduated from Real Betis' academy, and made his debut as a senior with the C team in 2010.
 After appearing regularly for the reserves in the Segunda División B, he made his first-team debut on 11 May 2011, starting in a 3–1 home win against CD Tenerife in the Segunda División.

 On 27 August 2011, while still registered with the B side, Martínez made his La Liga debut, coming on as a late substitute for Jefferson Montero in a 1–0 away victory over Granada CF. After appearing rarely during the campaign (three appearances, 117 minutes of action), he was definitely promoted to the main squad in the summer of 2012.

-On 16 August 2013, Martínez renewed his contract with the Verdiblancos until 2017, and was immediately loaned to second-tier club Real Murcia.
-He scored his first professional goal on 12 October, the game's only in a home defeat of Girona FC.
+On 16 August 2013, Martínez renewed his contract with the Verdiblancos until 2017, and was immediately loaned to second-tier club Real Murcia CF. He scored his first professional goal on 12 October, the game's only in a home defeat of Girona FC.

 Martínez suffered a severe knee injury on 10 November 2014, which kept him sidelined for seven months.
 He only returned to the fields on 7 June of the following year, replacing Francisco Portillo in a 0–3 home loss to Sporting de Gijón.

 On 18 August 2015, Martínez was loaned to Elche CF in a season-long deal.
 Upon returning to the Estadio Benito Villamarín, he acted mainly as a backup to new signing Riza Durmisi.